-Welcome to my first review!
+Welcome to my first book review 🙂

 I have to admit, when I started reading ‘Carry On’ I was cynical: a book about a boy who doesn’t have any parents then realises he’s a wizard, goes to a school for wizards and attempts to solve the problems of the wizarding world with his intelligent female friend, Penelope.
 Sound familiar?
 I saw this as just another Harry Potter spin-off.

-This isn’t the sort of book I would read- I normally opt for romance or historical fiction, not books about ghosts, vampires and wizards- but this book made me realise that you shouldn’t just stick to one sort of book and that by trying different genres you can find different interests and maybe even find a new favourite.
+This isn’t the sort of book I would normally read- I usually opt for romance or historical fiction, not books about ghosts, vampires, and wizards.
+But this book made me realise that you shouldn’t just stick to one genre- by trying different genres you can find different interests and maybe even find a new favourite.

 Happy reading x